-So now we know the identity of the smug executioner with the black balaclava and the knife, and the British media and politicians are struggling to understand how a boy who once liked S-Club 7 and wanted to be a footballer became a ‘monster.’
+So now we know the identity of the smug executioner with the black balaclava and the knife who murdered James Foley, and the British media and politicians are struggling to understand how a boy who once liked S-Club 7 and wanted to be a footballer became a ‘monster’.

-The Cage case file on Emwazi describes a four-year process of harrassment, in which the Kuwaiti-born former computer operator was arrested, intimidated and harassed and lose his fiancée, and his right to travel, because he refused to become an informer.
+The Cage case file on Emwazi describes a four-year process of harrassment, in which the Kuwaiti-born former computer operator was arrested, intimidated and harassed and lost his fiancée and his right to travel, because he refused to become an informer.

-Faced with statements like this, the tabloids and David Cameron have reacted with their usual fury, and rejected any suggestion that the security services might have had any responsibility for Emwazi’s transformation, because as we all know the state can only ever do good.
-The emails published by Channel 4 certainly suggest a man with his back against the wall back in 2010, such as this declaration after he was not allowed to fly to Kuwait:
+Faced with statements like this, the tabloids and David Cameron have reacted with fury, and rejected any suggestion that the security services might have had any responsibility for Emwazi’s transformation.
+Nevertheless, the emails published by Channel 4 certainly suggest a man with his back very much against the wall in 2010, when he was refused permission to fly to Kuwait:

 Neither the British government or its tabloid servants are likely to consider the possibility that the security services may have contributed to Emwazi’s ‘radicalization’ by leaning on him too hard.
 The priorities of national security and the good versus evil/moderation versus extremism rhetoric of the war on terror precludes acknowledging any responsibility whatsoever for any form of blowback or unwanted consequences.

 We may never know the answer to these questions.
-All we know is that Emwazi arrived in Syria in 2012, and two years later the man who once praised Cage for standing up for justice and against oppression stood in the desert next to his helpless prisoners and told the West that ‘this knife will be your nightmare.’
+All we know is that Emwazi arrived in Syria in 2012, and two years later the man who once praised Cage for standing up against oppression stood in the desert next to his helpless prisoners and told the West that “this knife will be your nightmare.”

 Perhaps two years of the nightmare of the Syrian Civil War were enough to obliterate what humanity Emwazi took with him to Syria.
-But whatever the reasons that led him to play a starring role in Islamic State’s snuff videos, the man in the black balaclava is no longer a victim, but a murderer and a tyrant, whose actions have nothing to do with fighting tyranny or injustice.
+But whatever the reasons that led him to play a starring role in Islamic State’s snuff videos, the man in the black balaclava is no longer a victim, but a murderer and a tyrant.

 And the ultimate responsibility for that transformation is down to him, and the organization that gave him his orders.